pschatzmann/TinyJPEG/README.md

-TinyJPEG is also used as a video frame decoder as part of the video playback functionality provided by [AudioTools](https://github.com/pschatzmann/arduino-audio-tools) - the same author's broader library for audio (and video) I/O on Arduino/ESP32.
+TinyJPEG is also used as a video frame decoder as part of the video playback functionality provided by [AudioTools](https://github.com/pschatzmann/arduino-audio-tools) - the same author's broader library for audio (and video) I/O on Arduino.
 If you're already using AudioTools for video playback, this is the decoder behind the JPEG/MJPEG frames it plays; used standalone (as everything above describes), it needs nothing from AudioTools at all.